 High-Interest Savings Account

 Another low-risk option.
-It involves having your money saved with a bank that gives you high-interest returns.
+It involves having your money saved with a bank account that gives you high-interest returns.

 The benefit is unlike SSBs and fixed deposits, it has total interest returns, and your money grows for each day it is in the account, which you can take out at any time.